smangano/theoria/README.md

-<font size="20"> Theoria - A C++ Application Container for the Real and Virtual World </font>
+<font size="18"> Theoria - A C++ Application Container for the Real and Virtual World </font>

+> Theoria is Greek for contemplation.
+It corresponds to the Latin word contemplatio, "looking at", "gazing at", "being
+> aware of," ...

+# NOTE:
-#NOTE: Theoria is in pre-release state.
+## Theoria is in pre-release state.
 This document will be expanded when release 0.1 is ready

 # Theoria